 - Salted caramel – add 3-4 drops of salted caramel stevia drops

-- Dark chocolate almond – add 1/4 cup of vegan dark chocolate chips and replace peanut butter by almond butter
+- Dark chocolate almond – add 1/4 cup of vegan dark chocolate chips and replace peanut butter with almond butter

-- Blueberry cashews – replace peanut butter by cashew butter in the recipe and add 1/4 cup freeze-dried blueberry
+- Blueberry cashews – replace peanut butter with cashew butter in the recipe and add 1/4 cup freeze-dried blueberry